 I tend to side more with the first approach – Israel as a state for the Jews.
 That leaves me with the question whether our symbols – currently the Star of David, the Menorah from the temple, and an anthem full of Jewish motifs – should stop reflecting Jewish culture and history.

 This is a difficult question to me, as I am deeply connected to these symbols and I simply cannot imagine Israel without them – but I still see how they might make minorities feel excluded in their own home country.
-Through my Job in the education corps of the IDF (Israel Defense Forces) I have met soldiers from minority groups who dedicate time, energy, and sometimes their whole lives to serving in the Israeli military.
+Throughout the years of living in Israel i have met many people from different minority groups who identify with Israel as a Jewish state.
+Some even dedicate time, energy, and sometimes their whole lives to serving in the Israeli military.
 They sing the anthem and salute to the flag.
 One might say that they have tied their fate to that of the nation and therefore feel more comfortable with these symbols.
 However, this is a complex issue which needs to be discussed sooner or later.

 When it comes to State, Religion and myself, I don’t believe that a democracy can coexist with a state structure that does not separate the church (or in our case synagogue) from the state.
 In my opinion, a classical liberal democracy is the ideal form of state and therefore liberties should be protected as much as possible.
 Religious practice should be a choice and I believe one should live that way because one wants it, not because one is forced into such a lifestyle.